WHAT TO DO WHEN CONSTIPATED ON THE TOILET | 6 STEPS

 If you suffer from severe constipation for more than three months, then it is time to see a doctor.

-9. CONCLUSION
+CONCLUSION

-There are many other techniques and things on what to do when constipated on the toilet.
-But they are not as effective as the ones mentioned above.
+There are many other techniques on what to do when constipated on the toilet.

 You can easily use the seven steps presented to poop if you suffer from constipation.

-You can combine these steps by taking medicine or by drinking certain liquids that create pressure and push the stool to evacuate.
+You can combine these steps by taking medicine.
+Or by drinking certain liquids that create pressure and push the stool to evacuate.

-Last medically reviewed on 07.01.2020
+Last medically reviewed on 01.03.2024

 RELATED ARTICLES